expo/expo/packages/expo-clipboard/README.md

 # expo-clipboard

-**`expo-clipboard`** provides an interface for getting and setting the content from a user's Clipboard on Android, iOS, and Web.
+`expo-clipboard` provides an interface for getting and setting Clipboard content on Android, iOS, and Web.

 ## API documentation